What is An Employment Tribunal? A Complete Guide

 It is possible to settle the proceedings at any time.
 The hearing can even begin at the door.
-It is unlikely that ACAS will be involved in cases resolved by the Tribunal.
-In this case, it would be up to the representatives and their clients to agree to the settlement terms and then inform the Tribunal.
+It is unlikely that ACAS will be involved in cases resolved by the tribunal.

 How do employees start and respond to a claim?